 ther from the school, the runners time. begin to spread out.
-The seven varsity runners and a few of the top JV runners group up while the rest of catching up to the varsity runners' the team drops farther and farther times at meets.
-At the Iowa City West back.
+The seven varsity runners and a few of the top JV back.
 Someone in the lead group cracks a joke.
 Ben laughs.
-If anyone fits the description of an All-Amer- in the first 100 meters and didn't see ican boy, it's Ben Gilbert.
-A drum him for the rest of the race.
-He had major, Student Council representa- beaten his rival and for the first time tive, and Eagle Scout, he possesses in two months, his competitive huna likable demeanor and easy smile ger was fed. that make him popular with classmates and teachers alike.
+If anyone a likable demeanor and easy smile ger was fed. that make him popular with classmates and teachers alike.